-3rd and 4th year of Secondary School, High School and Professional Training students from across Catalonia can participate.
+This year, the contest was open to students from 3rd and 4th year of Secondary School, High School and Professional Training across Catalonia.

-The App Education contest will be divided into the following categories:
+The App Education contest was divided into the following sub-categories:

 - Sustainable communities